 When looking for the best places to trick or treat in Los Angeles, there are options all throughout the city.
 Picking the best neighborhood where kids (and let's be honest, parents) can score the best Halloween candy is a crucial aspect to nailing the holiday.
 There are plenty of options: Stroll through the posh streets of Brentwood, head over the hill to old-school Toluca Lake and or hit Venice Beach for seaside trick or treating—gondola rides included.
 Dress up in your best Halloween costumes and hit the streets.
 And if you're looking for something to do after you've put the kids to bed, L.A. has some of the best Halloween parties around!

-Best places to go trick or treating in Los Angeles
+Best places to trick or treat

 Venice Beach’s canal community is known for going all out on Halloween.
 Grab your ghouls and come early to stroll around the bridges, take in the spooky decorations and twinkly lights and, most importantly, meet costume-clad homeowners who happily hand out treats.
 Prepare for parking difficulties but do plan on spending a few hours to enjoy the scenery and take in the decorations.